Montivagant/rmsv3/docs/INVENTORY_INTEGRATION.md

 The inventory system consists of several interconnected modules:

 1. **Inventory Items** - Core inventory data management
-2. **Inventory Counts** - Stock verification and adjustment
+2. **Inventory Audits** - Stock verification and adjustment
-3. **Count Sheets** - Reusable templates for inventory counts
-4. **Inventory Transfers** - Movement of stock between locations
+3. **Inventory Transfers** - Movement of stock between locations

 ## Component Integration

 ### Inventory Items → Counts

-- Inventory counts create a snapshot of current stock levels for selected items
+- Inventory Audits create a snapshot of current stock levels for selected items
 - When a count is submitted, variances are calculated and stock levels are adjusted
 - The system emits `inventory.adjusted` events for each item with a variance

-### Inventory Items → Count Sheets

-- Count sheets define criteria for selecting inventory items
-- When a count sheet is used, the system resolves the criteria to actual inventory items
-- This creates a dynamic selection of items based on current inventory data
-- Count sheets can filter by category, supplier, storage area, tags, and zero-stock status

-### Count Sheets → Counts

-- Count sheets can be used to initiate new inventory counts
-- When starting a count from a sheet, the system:
-  1. Resolves the sheet criteria to actual inventory items
-  2. Creates a snapshot of those items' current stock levels
-  3. Generates a new count with those items
-  4. Records usage of the count sheet (`lastUsedAt` timestamp)

 ### Inventory Items → Transfers